Intern

 Interns join a client-team with senior Redstone consultants, and join with their peers to develop a cohort project.
 As an Intern, you’ll participate in team meetings, get to do real client work, and gain unmatched exposure to clients and senior leaders.
 Each Intern will perform research, analyze data, develop concrete solutions, and practice communicating those results.
 Mentoring and apprenticeship are a vital part of life at Redstone.
 You will work side-by-side with other Interns and consultants to develop many of the skills that help Analysts at Redstone hit the ground running, including critical thinking, communication, process, and relationship-building skills.

-Meet a Redstone Intern
+Meet a Redstone Intern: Lily Liu

 Analyst